DSoftOut/pgator/README.md

 ####Dlang stuff installation (Debian example)

-Since pgator written in Dlang you will need to install the DMD compiler and the DUB builder packages:
+Since pgator written in the Dlang you will need to install the DMD compiler and the DUB builder packages:

 ```bash
 $ cat /etc/apt/sources.list.d/d-apt.list